velocity-venture/timber-money-prod/replit.md

-# MoneyMind AI - Your Automated Money Management Platform
+# Shoebox to Autopilot - Turn Your Bag of Bills Into a Dashboard

 ## Overview
-MoneyMind AI is a comprehensive AI-powered financial management platform that acts as your 24/7 money manager, handling everything from bill monitoring to wealth building with minimal user input.
-Built with React, Express, PostgreSQL, and OpenAI, the app offers bank-level security while automating your entire financial life - not just debt management.
+Shoebox to Autopilot transforms your messy pile of bills and financial documents into an automated money management system.
+Built with React, Express, PostgreSQL, and OpenAI, the app takes you from paper chaos to payment power with a simple 3-step process: Dump, Digitize, Deploy.
+Set it once and let it work for you.

 ## Recent Changes (January 2025)
 - ✅ Integrated Replit Auth for secure user authentication (supports Google, GitHub, email/password)